Lagoa, Portugal: 3 Days Travel Guide of Scenic Views, Caves, and Culture

 Later at night: Sunset With Dinner in Carvoeiro

 When the evening arrives, head on to one of the restaurant cliffs in Carvoeiro and have your dinner with the view.
-Most places are located on the coast, offering panoramic views that make them an ideal spot to see the sunset.
+Most places are on the coast, offering panoramic views that make them ideal spots to watch the sunset.
 Pair that with some local wines from the Algarve region, and finish it off with grilled fish or clear seafood rice.

 Day 2 – Natural Sights and Scenic Views